Skip to content

 Home Office Deduction

-If you use a dedicated space in your home exclusively for content creation and business management, you can deduct a portion of your rent/mortgage, utilities, and insurance.
+In an interesting way, your home becomes a business asset when you dedicate space exclusively to content creation.
+You can deduct a portion of your rent/mortgage, utilities, and insurance.
 The IRS offers two methods:

 • Simplified method: $5 per square foot of dedicated space, up to 300 square feet ($1,500 max)